JankariTech/expected-failures-updater/readme.md

     ```bash
     sudo apt install bats
     ```
-- After installing Bats, you can run your tests locally using the following command:
+- After installing Bats, you can run your tests locally from the base directory of this project using the following command:
     ```bash
     bats tests/test_scan_command.bats
     ```